 - Living/family room – if a large open concept space with all furniture in centre of room, large area rugs works best.
 Ensure all (and entire piece) of furniture is on rug.

 - Dining Room, twinning is best.
-Rectangular table = rectangular area rug and ensure rug is large enough that when dining chairs are pushed out they are still entirely on the rug.
+For example, rectangular table = rectangular area rug.
+Ensure rug is large enough that when dining chairs are pushed out they are still entirely on the rug.

 - Bed is the focal point in the bedroom and should have the area rug about half-way under the bed or have two rug runners on each side that are wider than end tables and same length as bed.

 - Use green painters tape to help map out which size area rug would work best in each space.

 I know this post was long for my “quick tip” design post series (you can read the others here and here)!
 However, all this information is important and worth going into detail about.
 Also, you might not have to purchase new area rugs if you notice that some aren’t following these guidelines.